YuanTian1991/ChAMP-Script/README.md

 **champ.GeneFeatures.R**: A function to generate gene features like promoter, 1 exon, intron, 5UTR, 3UTR from raw UCSC RefGene.

+**champ.CpGIslands.R**: A function to generate CpG Islands, Shore and Shelf from UCSC table cpgIslandsExt.

 **champ.getTFPeaks.R**: A function to get Transcript Factor peaks from TFregulomeR package.
 The result should be feed to champ.TFEA.R function.

 **champ.TFEA.R**: A function to do Transcript Factor Binding Site Enrichment Analysis (TFEA) for a list of Region of Interest (ROI), like genes, promoters, differential methylated regions, differential hydroxty-methylated regions .etc.